Tablerase/42_Projects/Born2BeRoot/born2beroot.md

 - Type `groups` to see which groups the user account belongs to
 - Lastly type `chage -l new_username` to check if the password rules are working in users

+To change manually passwd rule for a account use: `sudo chage` cmd with needed option.

 To change a passwd:

 - Use `sudo passwd username`